Gold18K/WebGPU-WGSL-64bit-BigInt/README.md

 ## Documentation

-1) K represents a multiple of 64, ranging from 64 to 524288;
+1) K represents a multiple of 64, ranging from 64 to 524288, extremes included;
 2) J corresponds to K >> 1 (Left shift);
 3) L corresponds to K >> 5 (Left shift);